Tears of a Nation Memorializing Sandy Hook

 The hearts of men have waxed cold and care has decreased in the world.
 Because of this lack of care, a man grew to maturity to perpetuate his careless life into the caring lives of many good people.

-The creator of Twin Mormons, a new group of concerned Africans, African Americans and other philanthropists has this to say about why such things may occur though he fully gives no excuse for any reason to murder.
+The creator of Twin Latter-day Saints, a new group of concerned Africans, African Americans and other philanthropists has this to say about why such things may occur though he fully gives no excuse for any reason to murder.

 My experiences have taught me that many people who do such things do them from lack of feeling loved.
 This results in lack of ability to care for others.
 Yet the void in their hearts lingers and irritates.
 They see others receiving love all around them yet they feel disregarded, worthless in what they see as an ocean of people loving each other but not them.
 This constant reminder of their ostracism develops resentment.